kutpat/market-stream-gateway/README.md

 # Market Stream Gateway

-A demand-driven Rust service that exposes public derivatives market data from Bybit, Binance, OKX, and KuCoin through one versioned contract.
+A demand-driven Rust service that exposes public derivatives market data from Bybit, Binance, OKX, KuCoin, MEXC, and BingX through one versioned contract.
 The wire format is provider-neutral rather than a copy of Bybit's protocol: provider and exact venue symbol remain explicit, decimals remain lossless strings, and no adapter invents missing prices, volume, finality, or sequence numbers.

 This repository is local-only for its initial release.
-Axion Trading Core still uses its existing Bybit clients; nothing here deploys or changes production.
+Axion Trading Core has a local feature branch that consumes this contract, but nothing here deploys or changes production.

 ## V1 capabilities

-- Linear perpetual tickers and one-minute candles from all four providers.
+- Linear perpetual tickers and one-minute candles from all six providers.
 - Exact live-instrument discovery with lifecycle, tick/quantity, contract, and capability metadata.
 - Bounded historical one-minute candle retrieval for bootstrap and gap repair.
 - Shared upstream demand, dynamic native subscriptions, acknowledgement correlation, heartbeats,